tugot17/pmpp/chapter-4/README.md

 - SM supports up to 4 blocks
 - SM supports up to 1535 threads

-To calculate the amount of threads each config will yeild we need to:
+To calculate the amount of threads each config will yield we need to:

-- calculate the number of blocks given the thread size, accouning for the total number of threads supported by an SM, and figure out if it is larger than the allowed one (4)
+- calculate the number of blocks given the thread size, accounting for the total number of threads supported by an SM, and figure out if it is larger than the allowed one (4)
 - multiply the `min(4, number_of_thread_blocks) x the_block_size`.

 Let's do this for our configurations: